jbdwi/JBD-KICADLIB/readme first.txt

 E. Communication / Contact
 Communication can be done by writing an issue in this repository.
-But since I do not always monitor to this repository, please don't hesitate to contact me via my email or Facebook account.
+But since I do not always monitor to this repository, please contact me via my email or Facebook account.

 e-mail		: jbdwiyono@gmail.com
 Facebook	: Josef B. Dwiyono (jbdwiyono@facebook.com)